 Beyond the standard application fee of $75, Pete and Gerry’s pays a few hundred dollars annually for its audit fee, as well as the audit fees for its supplier farms.
 It also pays the certification cost in the form of a royalty on products sold with the Certified Humane® label.
-Overall, Jesse has found the program fees to be “very reasonable” and invaluable to consumers who are searching for trustworthy companies.
+Overall, they’ve found the program fees to be “very reasonable” and invaluable to consumers who are searching for trustworthy companies.

 HFAC Certification Outcomes

 Benefit to Animals.
-According to Jesse, the overall percentage of mortality over the life of a free range flock is lower than average for similar flock sizes.
+According to Pete and Gerry’s, the overall percentage of mortality over the life of a free range flock is lower than average for similar flock sizes.
 Moreover, their indoor scratching space and outdoor range areas allow the hens to exercise.

 Cutting Through Market Confusion.
-Jesse notes that with consumers growing increasingly aware of unverified claims made by producers, the Certified Humane® label helps differentiate Pete and Gerry’s by providing important third-party credibility.
+Pete and Gerry’s notes that with consumers growing increasingly aware of unverified claims made by producers, the Certified Humane® label helps differentiate their eggs by providing important third-party credibility.
 Pete and Gerry’s uses the Certified Humane® logo on its website and all of its brand materials and packaging.